hwanguc/glm_adank_etal_cloned_speech/README.md

 # glm_adank_etal_cloned_speech

-This respiratory contains the data and R code for the the dual-task experiment in Adank et al. (in preparation).
+This respiratory contains the data and R code for the the cloned speech data in Adank et al. (in preparation).

 **Data (the files below are required for replicating the analyses covered in the paper)**: